TrickAndTrack/Hibernet_Inheritance/README.md

      * Criteria API is an object oriented after native for HQL to read data from database
      * Criteria API supports compile time checking for the query that we build, unlike HQL
    * Native SQL
+      * createSQLQuery() method is used to create native SQL query for the session.
+      * You can create SQL, including stored procedure, for all create, update, delete operations using Hibernate 3.x.
+      * The resukt can be added to hibernate entity.
 # Agenda
 * HQL  (Hibenrate Queries & Relationships)
   * Why HQL?